I Love Children and Knew that My Future Lay in Working with Them

 This is my dream job!
 If I wasn’t a teacher, I think I’d have to work in a book shop or library so I could immerse myself in my reading.
 It would be handy if there was a chocolate shop next door too!

 What are you enjoying most about Bucharest so far?

 I love exploring the city and finding out about its history.
 Weekends are spent in museums and art galleries.
-The restaurants and bars are a treat having come from the Middle East where outside living is limited due to the heat.
+The restaurants and bars are a treat having come from the Middle East where outside living is limited, due to the heat.
 The people here have also been so friendly and helpful.
-I’m looking forward to further exploration and especially the opening of the Christmas market.
+I’m looking forward to furthering my explorations and especially the opening of the Christmas market.

 What advice do you have for students who want to follow a career in education?

 Go for it!
 I think it’s important to encourage our young people who want to be educators of the future.
 It’s such an amazing job that I would never dissuade anyone from going into a career in education.
 Every day is different and brings its own challenges, but the rewards are immense.